facebookarchive/MemNN/README.md

-# Memory Networks
+# Memory Augmented Neural Networks

-This project contains implementations of memory networks.
+This project contains implementations of memory augmented neural networks.
 This includes code in the following subdirectories: